Guide

 Your balance sheet doesn't record interest you've paid – only the interest you've accrued and not yet paid.
 You enter it in the liabilities section of your balance sheet.

 Say you take out a long-term loan for $200,000.
-You don't have to make payments for the first 6 months of the loan, and during that time, you accrue $5000 of interest.
+You don't have to make payments for the first six months of the loan, and during that time, you accrue $5,000 of interest.
 Your business also owes $50,000 in short-term loans.

 Examples: how loan payments affect your financial statements

-Here's a couple of examples of how loan payments might affect financial statements in practice.
+Here are a couple of examples of how loan payments can affect your financial statements.

 1. Making a loan payment

-When you make a loan payment, the entire payment affects your cash flow, but on your P&L statement you only report the interest portion of it.
+When you make a loan payment, the entire payment affects your cash flow.
+On your profit and loss statement, you only report the interest portion.

 Say you make a $2000 mortgage payment on your commercial property – $500 is interest and $1500 goes to the mortgage principal.

-• The $500 interest goes on your P&L statement as an expense, along with all your other business expenses like wages, office supplies, and utility bills.
+• The $500 interest goes on your profit and loss statement as an expense, along with your other business expenses like wages, office supplies, and utility bills.

 2. When your loan payments cover only some of the interest due